 How we make the game clear for ESPN

-does what it is supposed to do and is fast and clear.
+does what it’s supposed to do and is fast and clearly structured.

 Customer interview: ESPN (Fox Sports)